Behavioral Competencies

 Summary

 Taking the time to differentiate your company from your competition by defining what behaviors will make sure your employees have the opportunity to be successful.
-There’s no question that you need to require specific hard skills for each position, but adding these soft skills to those expectations sets your company up for greater success.
+There’s no question that you need to require specific hard skills for each position, but adding these soft skills to those expectations can set your company up for greater success.